Skip to main content

 Ask for support early: If you need captions, accessible course materials, testing adjustments, wheelchair access, or help with online learning tools, contact the college’s disability services office before classes begin.
 Senior programs do not always remove those barriers automatically.

 Language support also varies.
-The official Federal Student Aid Information Center says customer service is available in English and Spanish.
-On the school side, Kapiʻolani Community College’s senior page lists links for Spanish and several Asian and Pacific languages.
+The Federal Student Aid Information Center says customer service is available in English and Spanish.
+Some schools also list Spanish and other language links on their own pages.
 If language help matters to you, ask the admissions or continuing education office before you apply.

 Are college classes really free for seniors?